 2018 Call For Content

 We invite students, scholars, activists, organizers, journalists, artists, and their critics to submit their work to our 2018 issue.
-This work is especially important today.
-We are looking for submissions in the following areas:

 All work must be the author’s original work.
 Previously published work will be considered on a case-by-case basis.